kodecocodes/swift-style-guide/README.markdown

 var currentBounds: CGRect = computeViewBounds()
 ```

-**NOTE**: As a result, descriptive variable and constant names even more important than before.
+**NOTE**: As a result, descriptive variable and constant names are even more important than before.

 ## Smiley Face